System Design Interview Prep for Indian Engineers

 | 0:43-0:45 | Summary and questions | Recap key decisions, ask if they want to explore anything else |

 Pro tip: Narrate your thinking out loud.
-The interviewer cannot evaluate what they cannot hear.
-Saying "I am choosing Cassandra over PostgreSQL because our write-heavy workload benefits from Cassandra's LSM-tree storage engine" is far better than silently writing "Cassandra" on the whiteboard.
+The interviewer can't evaluate what they can't hear.
+Saying "I'm choosing Cassandra over PostgreSQL because our write-heavy workload benefits from Cassandra's LSM-tree storage engine" is far better than silently writing "Cassandra" on the whiteboard.
+Silence is your enemy in this round.

 India-Specific Preparation Tips